gabssnake/observablehq-docs/docs/data/databases/overview/overview.md

-# Connecting to databases
+# Databases

 <a class="pro-label" href="https://observablehq.com/pricing">Learn more about Pro</a>

 Observable database clients allow secure and convenient querying of SQL databases from private notebooks.
-You can explore the contents of a database table using the [**Data table cell**](https://observablehq.com/@observablehq/data-table-cell?collection=@observablehq/getting-data-in-and-out), query the database using [the **SQL cell**](https://observablehq.com/@observablehq/sql-cell?collection=@observablehq/getting-data-in-and-out), or feed query results directly into visualizations.
+You can explore the contents of a database table using the [Data table cell](/cells/cell-modes/data-table/data-table), query the database using the [SQL cell](/cells/cell-modes/sql/sql-cell), or feed query results directly into visualizations.

   <video
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: ${width}"
+    class="screenshot"
-    src="/data/databases/connecting-to-databases/db-access-query.mp4" alt="Video showing an interactive SQL query connected to a text input.
+    src="./db-access-query.mp4" alt="Video showing an interactive SQL query connected to a text input.
 The user types different names into a text box, and the query results are automatically updated." autoplay loop controls = "false">
   </video>